 Remember to Tweak

 They say that insanity is doing the same thing over and over again and expecting different results.
-So even when we get the habit down, we do need to reevaluate our approach often.
+So even when we get the habit down, we need to reevaluate our approach.

 This method gives you a built-in time to regroup.
 Three times without any result?
 Ok tweak.
 Three times and some success?
 Evaluate to see what went well and double down on that.

 Often we procrastinate because our project seems so overwhelming.
 We can’t control the results, we can’t even control how our next step will be received.
 We can also get caught up worrying about what happens if this is our next big break.
 We can fall into a spiral of worry.
 This approach focuses on what you can do right now.